Intraventricular hemorrhage of the newbornIVH - newborn; GMH-IVH

 - Other medical conditions at birth

-Theproblem may also occur in healthy babies who were born early.
+The problem may also occur in otherwise healthy babies who were born early.
 Rarely, IVH may develop in full-term babies.

 IVH is rarely present at birth.
 It occurs most often in the first several days of life.
-The condition is rare after 1 month of age, even if the baby was born early.
+The condition is rare after the first month of age, even if the baby was born early.

 There are four types of IVH.
 These are called "grades" and are based on the degree of bleeding.

 - Grades 3 and 4 involve more severe bleeding.
-The blood presses on or leaks into brain tissue.
+The blood presses on (grade 3) or directly involves (grade 4) brain tissue.
+Grade 4 is also called an intraparenchymal hemorrhage.
 Blood clots can form and block the flow of cerebrospinal fluid.
 This can lead to increased fluid in the brain (hydrocephalus).

 There may be no symptoms.
 The most common symptoms seen in premature infants include: